nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Add a method that scans the document, indexing all pairs of groupers, in order, deleting each that doesn't match up with a same-numbered partner.
  * Extend the scanning routine to recompute the list of unused ID numbers, so that after loading a document you can ensure that that list is up-to-date.